willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 ## Observations

 What can we learn from the proof to give us a practical method for finding a Thévenin or Norton equivalent?
-Here are some observations about the proof we just did,
+Here are some observations about the proof,

 * The superposition strategy gave us three types of sub-circuit.
 Some had a single voltage source, some had a single current source, and one had no internal sources.

 * The first two types combined to give us the Thévenin voltage, $\text V_\text T$, equal to the open-circuit voltage, $v_{oc}$.

-* The third sub-circuit had all internal sources suppressed, leaving just the original resistor network.
-When we simplified the network it gave us $\text R_\text T$, the Thévenin resistance.
+* The third sub-circuit, the one with all internal sources suppressed, left us with just the original resistor network.
+When we simplified the network it gave us the Thévenin resistance, $\text R_\text T$.

 * If we want $\text I_\text N$ we can short across the port and measure $i_{sc}$ in the shorting wire.

-* If for some reason we know both $\text V_\text T$ and $\text I_\text N$ but not $\text R$, we can find $\text R$ with,
-$\text R = v_{oc}/i_{sc}$.
+* If for some reason we know $\text V_\text T$ and $\text I_\text N$ but not $\text R$, we find $\text R$ with $\text R = v_{oc}/i_{sc}$.

 These observations are the basis for a step-by-step process to create a Thévenin or Norton equivalent.
 We'll demonstrate the steps in the next article, [Thévenin - how to]({{ site.baseurl }}{% link _articles/thevenin-howto.md %}).

 ## Historical references (optional)

 Thévenin's theorem was independently derived in 1853 by German scientist Hermann von Helmholtz and thirty years later in 1883 by Léon Charles Thévenin, an electrical engineer with France's national phone company, Postes et Télégraphes Telecommunications (PTT).
 Thévenin's name is attached to the idea.
 Don't feel bad for Helmholtz.
-His name is on plenty of other great ideas in engineering and physics.</p>
+His name is on plenty of other great ideas in engineering and physics.

-Norton's theorem was independently derived in 1926 by researcher Hans Ferdinand Mayer of Siemens & Halske and Bell Labs engineer Edward Lawry Norton.
-They published the same month.
+Norton's theorem was independently derived by researcher Hans Ferdinand Mayer of Siemens & Halske and by Bell Labs engineer Edward Lawry Norton.
+They published in the same month in 1926.
 The theory can also be called the Mayer-Norton theorem.

 The two theories have an interesting history and naming honors.
 The first publication by Helmholtz did not become widely known.
 Thirty years later, Thévenin thought he had invented something new.
-And, in the United States at least, we give Thévenin and Norton naming credit.
+So, in the United States at least, we give Thévenin and Norton naming credit.
 It was hard for engineering discoveries to travel widely or rapidly.
-Now we have the Web, but these folks did not.
+Now we have the Web but these folks did not.
 If you use other names for these theories I would be interested to hear from you.

 Johnson, D.H., ["Origins of the equivalent circuit concept: the voltage-source equivalent"](https://www.ece.rice.edu/~dhj/paper1.pdf) (PDF).
 Proceedings of the IEEE.
 91 (4): 636–640. doi:[10.1109/JPROC.2003.811716](https://doi.org/10.1109%2FJPROC.2003.811716).